-Such activities may be multiple discrete, short term projects or one ongoing project.
-The following sources of evidence can be used to demonstrate currency:
+a.
+Criterion 3: Sustained Activity: Scholarly activity has been on-going throughout the evaluation period.
+Such activities may be multiple discrete, short term projects or one on-going project.
+The following sources of evidence can be used to demonstrate sustained activity: